Sophie Shaw/CNN Underscored

-As we get older, our bodies undergo tons of tiny changes that keep us moving — albeit sometimes not as quickly as we used to.
+As we get older, our bodies undergo tons of tiny changes that keep us moving.
 Because the skin is the body’s largest organ, many of these changes stare back at us in the mirror; some of them are healthy and completely natural, like smile lines or crow’s-feet.

 “Many changes occur within the skin over the years that outwardly are manifested as aging,” says Dr. Carlos Charles, board-certified dermatologist and co-founder of 4.5.6.
 Skin.
 He adds that sun exposure, pollution and blue light from screen time are the most common external factors that contribute to accelerated aging.
 “These will gradually cause textural skin changes, hyperpigmentation and even collagen loss, which results in fine lines and wrinkles.
 [Plus], as we age, the skin cells tend to regenerate more slowly, leading to a duller complexion.”
 In other words, our skin’s ability to retain moisture, produce collagen and repair itself quickly decreases dramatically over time.